-The idea for this tasty toast came from a favorite restaurant in Culver City – Wildcraft – within walking distance of our apartment.
-The cocktails, entrees, and desserts were phenomenal, but they have a burrata + mushroom crostini under one of their salads that is to die for!
+The idea for this tasty toast came from a favorite restaurant in Culver City – Wildcraft (sadly now closed) – within walking distance of our apartment.
+The cocktails, entrees, and desserts were phenomenal, but they had a burrata toast under one of their salads that is to die for!

 Delicious hearty bread, mouthwatering burrata cheese, delicious roasted mushrooms mixed with greens, and a fig saba.
 It’s impossibly delicious!